 - poppy seeds

-- Mix together small amount of flour and plant milk for the tangzhong starter.
+- Mix together the ingredients for the tangzhong, 28g (3 tbsp) flour and 113g (1/2 cup) plant milk.
 Heat in a pot on the stove, whisking, until it thickens to a paste.
 Or microwave in increments of 20-30 seconds, whisking between each one, until it thickens to a paste.

 - In a large mixing bowl (or bowl for the stand mixer) combine the cooked paste and the rest of the plant milk.
 Stir to distribute and check the temperature.
 It should feel lukewarm and be under 110 ºF, otherwise let it cool to this point.